stupidmankind/BYpassDoc/docs/source/commands/invokecode.rst

 Description
 -----------

 This command allows you to create own csharp function.
-Use this command when you want to modify the value of variables.
-You can even use variables to modify other variables.
+Use this command when you want perform activity beyond BYpass standard commands using low level coding on C#.
+For example, you can use this command to process XML documents.

 Parameters
 ----------